 It’s not a long walk from the parking lot, so the sea caves are quite family-friendly.
 When you’re done, there are several restaurants and artisan shops to visit in the village.
 I’d also recommend driving the Fundy Parkway afterwards for incredible views of the bay—it’s totally worth it.

-Visit Connors Brothers Nature Preserve (A Local Favourite)
+Visit Connors Brothers Nature Preserve (A Local Favourite) in New Brunswick

 You likely won’t find this one in the travel guide.
-While it’s not the most popular tourist destination around, the Connors Brothers Nature Preserve at Pea Point is a local favourite for trails and sea glass.
+While it’s not the most popular tourist destination around, the Connors Brothers Nature Preserve at Pea Point in New Brunswick is a local favourite for trails and sea glass.
 If you want a quiet area to get away from it all, this is the place to go.

 In the village of Blacks Harbour, and right next to the Grand Manan Ferry terminal, you’ll find the Connors Brothers Nature Preserve on Wallace Cove Road, complete with the Pea Point Lighthouse.
 The preserve covers about 100 acres of land including 2 km of coastline.
 Enjoy a short trail walk before embarking on the 1.5-hour ferry to Grand Manan Island, or simply wander the beach at low tide to pass the time and find beautiful sea glass mementos.

 Looking for more ideas on what to do in New Brunswick?